Joseph-Hirsh/orientx/README.md

 If you already have conda setup, you can skip step 1.

-1. Install miniconda by downloading the appropriate version from [here](https://docs.anaconda.com/free/miniconda/)
+1. Install Miniconda by downloading the appropriate version from [here](https://docs.anaconda.com/free/miniconda/).

    a.
 Choose the version that matches your processor.

    b.
 Download the "pkg" version for easy install.

 2. Open a terminal, or miniconda prompt, and clone this git repository by running:

     ```git clone https://github.com/Joseph-Hirsh/orientx```